tomprogers/node-smartfile/README.md

 ### <a id='newtextfilepathoptions'>`new Textfile( path `_`[, options]`_` )`</a>

-Returns a new `Textfile`.
+Returns a new, configured `Textfile`.
 Does not perform any filesystem operations.

 Once a `Textfile` has been configured, it can be read from and written to as described below, but without having to supply `path` or `options` again.

-The options set at creation can be overridden in any subsequent call, but such overrides apply to a single operation only.
+The options set at creation can be overridden in any subsequent call, but such overrides apply to a single operation only. `path` cannot be changed after creation.

 ### <a id='textfilereadpathoptions'>`Textfile.read( path `_`[, options]`_` )`</a>